dmitry-ivanov/laravel-helper-functions/README.md

 #### `laravel_db_is_mysql`

-Checks if current Laravel application's default database connection is `mysql` or not:
+Checks if default database connection is `mysql` or not:
 ```php
 if (laravel_db_is_mysql()) {
     // mysql-specific code here